NehilDanis/nehildanis.github.io/_posts/2021-3-20-Iterative-Closest-Point/2021-3-20-Iterative-Closest-Point.md

     icp.setInputSource(std::make_shared<PointCloudT>(this->m_source_cloud));
     icp.setInputTarget(std::make_shared<PointCloudT>(this->m_target_cloud));

-    // Create a new point cloud which will represent the result point cloud after
+    // Create a new point cloud that will represent the result point cloud after
     // iteratively applying transformations to the input source cloud, to make it
     // look like the target point cloud.
     PointCloudT final_cloud;